-As gamers we want our games to run smoothly and the thing that bugs us the most is a stuttery game.
-You would be surprised how often having not enough Ram is the cause of this mess and most people just overlook the fact thinking that the problem is with their graphics card or the processor.
+As gamers, we want our games to run smoothly, and the thing that bugs us the most is a stuttery game.
+You would be surprised how often not having enough RAM is the cause of this mess, and most people just overlook the fact, thinking that the problem is with their graphics card or the processor.

-The fact that games are also steadily becoming more complex and hence more demanding on the RAM does not help either.
-Today the gaming industry has also moved on in terms of display resolution and more and more people are switching to 1440p from 1080p gaming.
+The fact that games are also steadily becoming more complex and, hence, more demanding on the RAM does not help either.
+Today, the gaming industry has also moved on in terms of display resolution, and more and more people are switching to 1440p from 1080p gaming.

 What is the Purpose of RAM?